 The Company leases office facilities in many of its operating districts.
-The total paid and charged to operations for such leases was \$808 in 2008, \$677 in 2007, and \$666 in 2006.
+The total paid and charged to operations for such leases was \$986 in 2009, \$808 in 2008, and \$677 in 2007.

 The Company leases the City of Hawthorne water system, which in addition to the upfront lease payment, includes an annual payment.
 The 15-year lease expires in 2011.
-There were annual payments of \$116 in 2008, 2007, and 2006.
+There were annual payments of \$116 in 2009, 2008, and 2007.
 In July 2003, the Company negotiated a 15-year lease of the City of Commerce water system.
 The lease includes an annual lease payment of \$845 per year plus a cost savings sharing arrangement.

 The Company has a long-term contract with the Santa Clara Water District that requires the Company to purchase minimum annual water quantities.
 Purchases are priced at the districts then-current wholesale water rate.

 The Company operates to purchase sufficient water to equal or exceed the minimum quantities under the contract.
-The total paid under the contract was \$6,739 in 2008, \$6,193 in 2007, and \$5.361 in 2006.
+The total paid under the contract was \$5,420 in 2009, \$6,739 in 2008, and \$6,193 in 2007.

 The Company also has a water supply contract with Stockton East Water District (SEWD) that requires a fixed, annual payment and does not vary during the year with the quantity of water delivered by the district.
 Because of the fixed price arrangement, the Company operates to receive as much water as possible from SEWD in order to minimize the cost of operating Company-owned wells used to supplement SEWD deliveries.
-The total paid under the contract was \$5,743 in 2008, \$5,509 in 2007, and \$4,420 in 2006.
+The total paid under the contract was \$5,505 in 2009, \$5,743 in 2008, and \$5,509 in 2007.
 Pricing under the contract varies annually.

-Estimated annual contractual obligations in the table above are based on the same payment levels as 2007, due to an expected decrease in the future payments from the 2008 level.
-Future increased costs by SEWD are expected to be offset by a decline in the allocation of costs to the Company, as other customers of SEWD are expected to receive a larger allocation based upon growth of their service
+Estimated annual contractual obligations in the table above are based on the same payment levels as 2009.
+Future increased costs by SEWD are expected to be offset by a decline in the allocation of costs to the Company, as other customers of SEWD are expected to receive a larger allocation based upon growth of their service areas.

 On September 21, 2005, the Company entered into an agreement with Kern County Water Agency (Agency) to obtain treated water for the Company's operations.
 The term of the agreement is to January 1, 2035, or until the repayment of the Agency's bonds (described hereafter) occurs.
-Under the terms of the agreement, the Company is obligated to purchase approximately 11,500 acre feet of treated water in 2009 and an incrementally higher volume of water for each subsequent year until 2017, when the Company is obligated to purchase 20,500 acre feet of freated water per year.
-The Company is obligated to pay the Capital Facilities Charge and the Treated Water Charge regardless of whether it can use the water in its operation, and is obligated for these charges even if the Agency cannot produce an adequate amount to supply the 20,500 acre feet in the year.
+Under the terms of the agreement, the Company is obligated to purchase approximately 11,500 acre feet of treated water in 2010 and an incrementally higher volume of water for each subsequent year until 2017, when the Company is obligated to purchase 20,500 acre feet of freated water per year.
+The Company is obligated to pay the Capital Facilities Charge and the Treated Water Charge regardless of whether it can use the water in its operation, and is obligated for these charges even if the Agency cannot produce an adequate amount to supply the 2,500 acre feet in the year.
 (This agreement supersedes a prior agreement with Kern County Water Agency for the supply of 11,500 acre feet of water per year).
-Total annual cost in 2008 was \$4,369, \$2,871 in 2007, and \$3,301 in 2006.
+Total annual cost in 2009 was \$5,514, \$4,369 in 2008, and \$2,871 in 2007.